TylerHand75/Java_Final_project/README.md

 # Java_Final_project

-This is the final project for my CIS-171 Java course at kirkwood commpunity college.
+This is the final project for my CIS-171 Java course at kirkwood community college.
 Below is a journal of all the things I learned throughout the class.

 ## Introduction